ChordPro/chordpro/docs/content/ChordPro-GUI-Editor.md

 ![]({{< asset "images/chordpro-gui-editor-p7.png" >}})

-The annotations will automatically be cleared when you generate a new preview.
+The diagnostic flags will automatically be cleared when you generate a new preview.
 You can also clear them manually from the `Edit` menu.

 When you stop ChordPro, or switch to another file, you are prompted to